Major Archeparchy of Ernakulam–Angamaly: Post Synod of Diamper

-Vicariate to Major Arch Eparchy
+Vicariate to Major Archeparchy

-In 1896, Pope Leo XIII established the Vicariate of Ernakulam by the papal bull Quae Rei Sacrae, by bifurcating from existing two other Apostolic Vicariates, Kottayam and Trichur.
+In 1896, Pope Leo XIII established the Vicariate of Ernakulam by the papal bull Quae Rei Sacrae, by bifurcating from existing two other Apostolic Vicariates, Kottayam (in Changanasserry) and Trichur.
 Mar Aloysius Pazheparambil was appointed as the first Apostolic Vicar, who assumed charge on 5 November 1896.
-Mar Pazheparampil governed the Vicariate until he died in 1919, and Mar Augustine Kandathil was appointed the Bishop the same year.
+Mar Pazheparampil governed the Vicariate until he died in 1919, and Augustine Kandathil was appointed the bishop the same year.

 Archbishop Kandathil guided the life and work of the archdiocese and of the Syro-Malabar Hierarchy for well over three decades.
-The Syro-Malabar Hierarchy was established in 1923, and Ernakulam was raised to the Metropolitan status or Archdiocesan status, and Mar Augustine Kandathil was made the first Archbishop and Head of Syro-Malabar Church.
+The Syro-Malabar Hierarchy was established in 1923, and Ernakulam was raised to the Metropolitan status or Archdiocesan status, and Augustine Kandathil was made the first archbishop and Head of Syro-Malabar Church.
 Ernakulam was raised as the See of Syro-Malabar Church in 1923.
 Mar Augustine Kandathil served the archdiocese until his death in January 1956.

-On 20 July 1956, Mar Joseph Parecattil became the Archbishop of Ernakulam.
+On 20 July 1956, Joseph Parecattil became the Archbishop of Ernakulam.
 On 29 July 1956, Ernakulam was bifurcated and the Diocese of Kothamangalam was erected.
 The dioceses of Thrissur, Thalassery and Kothamangalam became suffragan dioceses of Ernakulam archdiocese.
-Mar Parecattil became Cardinal on 28 March 1969 and Mar Sebastian Mankuzhikary was appointed as his auxiliary on 15 November 1969.
-A large number of churches, monasteries, convents, seminaries, schools, colleges, technical institutions, printing presses, hospitals, homes for retired priests, social centres and various associations and institutes dedicated to intellectual and vocational apostolates came into being in this archdiocese during Cardinal Parecattil's tenure of office.
+Parecattil became a Cardinal on 28 March 1969, and Sebastian Mankuzhikary was appointed as his auxiliary on 15 November 1969.
+A large number of churches, monasteries, convents, seminaries, schools, colleges, technical institutions, printing presses, hospitals, homes for retired priests, social centres and various associations and institutes dedicated to intellectual and vocational apostolates came into being in this archdiocese during Cardinal Parecattil's tenure.